 West African Coast initiative

-In July 2009 the UN launched the West African Crime Initiative with the Economic Community of West African States (ECOWAS) in cooperation with United Nations Office on Drugs and Crime (UNODC), the Department of Peacekeeping Operations (DPKO), the Department of Political Affairs (DPA), the United Nations Office for West Africa (UNOWA), and the International Criminal Police Organization (INTERPOL).
+In July 2009 the UN launched the West African Crime Initiative with the Economic Community of West African States (ECOWAS) in cooperation with United Nations Office on Drugs and Crime (UNODC), the Department of Peace Operations (DPO), the Political and Peacebuilding Affairs (DPPA), the United Nations Office for West Africa (UNOWA), and the International Criminal Police Organization (INTERPOL).
 The Joint Initiative responds to the growing recognition of the serious and far-reaching nature of the threat posed by organized crime to security and stability in West Africa.

 In 2010 Ministers from Cote d'Ivoire, Guinea-Bissau, Liberia and Sierra Leone signed the West African Coast Initiative Freetown Commitment endorsing the practical implementation of this new, coordinated effort by international organizations and West African Governments to fight organized crime.
 The West African Coast Initiative, known by its acronym WACI, was developed in 2008 following the adoption of the Economic Commission of West African States' (ECOWAS) Regional Action Plan on Trans-national Organized Crime in Abuja, Nigeria.